Health Center Welcome

 Emergency Transport to Hospital or Emergency Department

-Once the student is discharged from the hospital, parents/guardians will need to obtain the appropriate follow-up care with the student’s medical provider (neurologist, endocrinologist, behavioral health, primary care, etc) and to obtain a release for the student to return to school.
-A return to TSBVI will not be discussed until a follow-up by the appropriate provider has been completed.
+Once the hospital discharges the student from the hospital, parents or guardians will need to obtain follow-up care, which may include an examination with the student’s appropriate medical provider (neurologist, endocrinologist, behavioral health, primary care, etc.) and obtain a release for the student to return to school.
+Once TSBVI receives the follow-up information from the student’s appropriate healthcare provider, a return to TSBVI will be addressed.
+The TSBVI Health Center Director will review and identify if any additional information is needed before making arrangements for the student to return to TSBVI.

 Medical, Dental, and Behavioral Health Appointments